 Passionate about resilience building, community projects and Nepal, Daniela has joined team Nepal as buddy, providing support and learning about the Kula Loans community micro-financing method.
 She has a background in development, having worked with various grassroots NGOs.
 Currently, she works as sustainability consultant in ESG for the private sector and environmental and partnership building counselling for nonprofit organisations.
 She is passionate about trekking, outdoors living, permaculture and inner development, having completed several specialisations in permaculture design and various spiritual practices and therapies.

-Nancy Ng’ang’a, Junior Program Manager Gambia
+Nancy Ng’ang’a, Program Manager Gambia

 Nancy is passionate in empowering communities and was inspired by the diverse Kula Loans projects that empower poor communities in different parts of the world.
 She is currently pursuing her studies in Project Management.
 Ultimately, she hopes to utilize her passion and skills in community service and development in promoting change and poverty eradication in the target communities.